leanix/leanix-sdk-java/README.md

 LeanIX API version v1, https://developer.leanix.net

 ## Overview ##
-This SDK contains wrapper code used to call the LeanIX REST API from Java.
+This SDK contains wrapper code used to call the LeanIX GraphQL and REST API from Java.

-The SDK also contains two simple examples.
-The code in [samples/ServicesTest.java](samples/console/ServicesTest.java) demonstrates the basic use of the SDK to read Applications from the leanIX Inventory.
-The code in [samples/ProjectsTest.java](samples/console/ProjectsTest.java) demonstrates the basic use of the SDK for Projects in leanIX.
+The SDK also contains one simple example.
+The code in [samples/simpleCalls](samples/simpleCalls/src/main/java/net/leanix/pathfinder/samples/simpleCalls/Main.java) demonstrates the basic use of the SDK to read Applications from the leanIX Inventory.

 ## Prerequisites ##